selwr/sequel/README.md

 The page numbers given in the contents refer to the absolute page numbers of the report document.

-The highest value of a particular metric in each column is surrounded by curly braces to illustrate its size.
+The highest value of a particular metric in each data column of the tables is enclosed by tall angle brackets to illustrate its size.

+Multiplicity of anything in particular (such as subjects, topics and flags) will be given in square brackets, and any single flags will be given in round brackets.

+Round bullets illustrate topics.
+Triangular bullets illustrate flags.
+Square bullets illustrate glossary entries.

 The report is automatically formatted to ensure a high level of readability.